Dental Implants – Larchmont Village, CA

 Does My Dental Insurance Cover Dental Implants?

 Insurance coverage can vary widely from plan to plan.
 In general, the restorations involved in the process are covered in part by insurance, but typically, the implant placement portion is not.
 However, if you require preliminary work, such as gum disease therapy or another procedure, it may be included in your benefits.
-Prior to beginning your treatment, we will take a close look at your insurance plan and explain exactly what you can expect from your dental insurance plan.
+Before beginning your treatment, we will take a close look at your insurance and explain exactly what you can expect from your dental plan.

 Making Dental Implants Affordable